 - Improved information exchange and enhanced capacities in the Member States for decommissioning risk management

-The project is being implemented through the individual meetings of project working groups and through the annual DRiMa technical meeting where the working groups will meet collectively.
+The project was implemented through the individual meetings of project working groups and through the annual DRiMa technical meetings where the working groups met collectively.

 For further information please contact